Kieran-Bacon/stow/docs/index.md

 A `localised` object will be addressable on disk, and any changes to the object will be pushed to the remote instance when the context is closed.
 For local artefacts, the context value will simply be the absolute path to that artefact.

-**It may be better to think about localising as setting a link between a local path and a remote one**, because the remote path does not have to exist at the point of `localisation`. `stow` will inspect the artefact once the context is closed and handle is accordingly.
+**It may be better to think about localising as setting a link between a local path and a remote one**, because the remote path does not have to exist at the point of `localisation`. `stow` will inspect the artefact once the context is closed and handle it accordingly.

 ```python
 import stow